-When using statement-based binary logging, the master writes SQL statements to the binary log.
-Replication of the master to the slave works by executing the SQL statements on the slave.
+When using statement-based binary logging, the source writes SQL statements to the binary log.
+Replication of the source to the replica works by executing the SQL statements on the replica.
 This is called statement-based replication (which can be abbreviated as SBR), which corresponds to the MySQL statement-based binary logging format.

-When using row-based logging, the master writes events to the binary log that indicate how individual table rows are changed.
-Replication of the master to the slave works by copying the events representing the changes to the table rows to the slave.
+When using row-based logging, the source writes events to the binary log that indicate how individual table rows are changed.
+Replication of the source to the replica works by copying the events representing the changes to the table rows to the replica.
 This is called row-based replication (which can be abbreviated as RBR).

 You can also configure MySQL to use a mix of both statement-based and row-based logging, depending on which is most appropriate for the change to be logged.
 This is called mixed-format logging.
 When using mixed-format logging, a statement-based log is used by default.
 Depending on certain statements, and also the storage engine being used, the log is automatically switched to row-based in particular cases.
 Replication using the mixed format is referred to as mixed-based replication or mixed-format replication.
 For more information, see Mixed Binary Logging Format.